FOR THE YEAR ENDED 31 MARCH 2017

-M/s P. Chandrasekar Chartered Accountants have been appointed to oversee and carryout internal audit of its activities.
+M/s.
+P. Chandrasekar Chartered Accountants have been appointed to oversee and carryout internal audit of its activities.
 The audit is based on an internal audit plan whichis reviewed each year in consultation with the statutory auditors and the audit committee.In line with international practice the internal audit plan aims at reviewing internalcontrols and risks in operations.
 The audit committee reviews audit reports submitted bythe internal auditors.
 Suggestions for improvement are considered and the audit committeefollows up on them.

-The Board has adopted policies and procedures for ensuring the orderly and efficientconduct of its business including adherence to the Companys policies.
+The Board has adopted policies and procedures for ensuring the orderly and efficientconduct of its business including adherence to the Company's policies.

 EXTRACT OF ANNUAL RETURN

-The extract of Annual Return pursuant to the provisions of Section 92(3) read with Rule12 of the Companies (Management and administration) Rules 2014 is furnished as Annexure D attached to this Report.
+The extract of Annual Return pursuant to the provisions of Section 92(3) read with Rule12 of the Companies (Management and Administration) Rules 2014 is furnished as Annexure D' attached to this Report.

-Auditors Report on the financial statements of the Company is forming part ofthis Annual Report no qualifications in the said report.
-No qualifications reservationsor adverse remarks have been made by theStatutory Auditors in the said Report.
+Auditors' Report on the financial statements of the Company is forming part of thisAnnual Report.
+No qualifications reservations or adverse remarks have been made by theStatutory Auditors in the said Report.

-Pursuant to provisions of sub-section (1) of Section 204 of the Companies Act 2013the Company is required to annex with its Boards Report a secretarial audit report givenby a company secretary in practice.
+Pursuant to provisions of sub-section (1) of Section 204 of the Companies Act 2013the Company is required to annex with its Board's Report a secretarial audit report givenby a company secretary in practice.

-Sathya Prasad Yadav Practicing Company Secretary (ICSIMembershipNo.18755andCertificateof Practice No.6775) has been appointed as Secretarial Auditor of the Company for thefinancial year 2016-17.
-The Secretarial Audit Report isforming part of this Annual Reportas Annexure- E'.
+N. D. Satish Practicing Company Secretary (ICSI MembershipNo.33507andCertificateofPractice No.12400) has been appointed as Secretarial Auditor of the Company for thefinancial year 2016-17.
+The Secretarial Audit Report is forming part of this Annual Reportas Annexure- E'.

 In terms of Section 148(2) of the Companies Act 2013 read with Rule 4 of the Companies(Cost Records and Audit) Rules 2014 issued by the Ministry of Corporate Affairs (MCA)the Company is required to gets its cost accounting records audited by a cost auditor.

-The Board at its 303rd Meeting held on 27 May 2015 had appointed M/s.
+The Board has at its 310th Meeting held on 28 May 2016 appointed M/s.
 K.S.
-Kamalakara & Co. as Cost Auditors for the Financial Year 2015-16.
+Kamalakara & Co. as Cost Auditors for the Financial Year 2016-17.

-In accordance with Rule 6(5) of the Companies (Cost Records and Audit) Rules 2014 thecost auditor is required to submithisreportwithin180daysfromthedateofclosureofthefinancialyear and within thirty days fromthe date of receipt of a copy of the cost auditreport.
-Accordingly the same shall be filed with the Ministry of Corporate Affairs (MCA)on or before 30 October 2016.
-The Cost Audit Report for the Financial Year 2014-15 wasfiled with the MCA on 3
+In accordance with Rule 6(5) of the Companies (Cost Records and Audit) Rules 2014 thecost auditor is required to submithisreportwithin180daysfromthedateofclosureofthefinancialyear and within thirty days fromthe date of receipt of the cost audit report the Company shall file a copy of the samewith the Ministry of Corporate Affairs (MCA).
+The Cost Audit Report for the Financial Year2015-16 was filed with the MCA on 29 September 2016.

-The Directors Report on Corporate Governance is annexed to this report.
-Thecertificate of the Auditors M/s Deloitte Haskins & Sells Chartered Accountants regardingcompliance of conditions of Corporate Governance as stipulated in Clause E ofSchedule V of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 is alsobeing annexed.
+The Directors' Report on Corporate Governance is annexed to this certificateof theAuditorsreport.
+The M/s Deloitte Haskins & Sells Chartered Accountants regardingcompliance of conditions of Corporate Governance as stipulated in Clause E of Schedule Vof the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 is alsobeing annexed.

 MANAGEMENT DISCUSSIONS AND ANALYSIS REPORT

-The management discussion and analysis report forms part of the Annual Report inCompliance with Clause (e) of Sub-regulation (2) of Regulation 34 read with Schedule V ofthe SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
+The Management Discussion and Analysis Report forms part of the Annual Report inCompliance with Clause (e) of Sub-regulation (2) of Regulation 34 read with Schedule V ofthe SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.

 STATEMENT CONCERNING DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT POLICY OF THECOMPANY

-The Board at its 256th meeting held on 28 October 2005 prescribed the Risk Managementand Minimisation procedures.
+The Board at its 256th meeting held on 28 October 2005 had prescribed theRisk Management and Minimisation procedures.
 These procedures are reviewed on a regularbasis by the Board.
 Risk management includes identifying types of risks and itsassessment risk handling and monitoring and reporting.

 DETAILS OF POLICY DEVELOPED AND IMPLEMENTED BY THE COMPANY ON ITS CORPORATE SOCIALRESPONSIBILITY INITIATIVES